Configuring UEFI Secure Boot

 The StarlingX build environment has provisions for calling out to a signing server for purposes of creating a secure boot load.
 At this time StarlingX does not include an implementation of the signing server.
 The following describes how the signing process is intended to work in the context of a Debian build.
 You may find it helpful in implementing your own signing server.

-1. UEFI firmware verify shim image
+1. UEFI firmware verifies shim image (signed with the boot key)

-2. shim verify grub image
+2. shim verifies grub image (signed with the shim key)

 stx shell